iimez/lllms/README.md

 Note that this is a dev and learning tool and not meant for production use.
 It is not secure, not scalable, and (currently) not (enough) optimized for performance.
 It is meant to be used on a local machine or a small server for personal use or small scale experiments.
 Prioritizing ease of use and simple APIs.
 For larger scale hosting see [these other solutions](#related-solutions).

-⚠️ This package is currently a WIP and many things are subject to change or not yet implemented.
+⚠️ This package is currently in beta.
+Some APIs may change.
+Feel free to report any issues you encounter.

 ### Features

-- Run multiple large language models concurrently, until your CPU or RAM runs out.
+- Run multiple large language models concurrently, adjust cache lifetimes and
-- Automatically download and cache GGUF's to `~/.cache/lllms`.
 - OpenAI spec API endpoints.
 See [#progress](#progress) for compatibility.
 - Cache loaded models and their contexts/sessions across stateless API requests.
 - BYO web server or use the provided express server and middleware.
 - Or use the LLM instance pool directly within your application.
+- Automatically downloads and caches GGUF's to `~/.cache/lllms`.

 ### Usage